findys/Deconformer/README.md

 After training, the model checkpoints and intermediate files (top variance genes, pathway–gene mask) will be saved in a directory named `my_deconformer_model_<timestamp>/`.

-> 📖 **Full tutorial coming soon!** A step-by-step guide covering everything from downloading the single-cell reference data, preprocessing it, generating simulated data, to training your own Deconformer model will be available shortly.

 ## Brief handout of ESHG2026